debops/debops/docs/ansible/roles/debops.pki/defaults-detailed.rst

 ``dhparam_file``
   Optional.
 Path to the Diffie-Hellman parameters to include in the certificate chain.
-If not specified, DHE parameters managed by the debops.dhparam_ role will be used automatically, if they're available.
+If not specified, DHE parameters managed by the :ref:`debops.dhparam` role will be used automatically, if they're available.

 ``selfsigned_sign_days``